anee127/Milestone-Project-4/README.md

 ## User Experience

 ### Strategy Plane
 Vanilla and Musk is an e-commerce webs-shop that provides bookings to candle making workshops and sells handmade candles, located in East London.
 Customers can purchase products or book workshops which will be delivered to them by post.
 **User stories **
 As the site user I want to:
 -	view a list of products
 -	view individual product details
 -	view total purchase of items in my basket
 -	view the order history after purchase
+- 	view the blog section
+- 	be able to write comments under each blog
+- 	view ratings and reviews of products
+- 	be able to write reviews and rate products when logged in
 -	search for all products on the site
 -	be able to sort products by name or price
 -	be able to choose the quantity of a product to add to basket